pippinbarr/cart253-2019/modules/libraries-introducing-libraries/libraries-introducing-libraries.md

 ## What libraries are out there?

 - So many!
-- For now, we're going to stick with just thinking about libraries that are "endorsed" by p5
+- For now, we can stick with just thinking about libraries that are "endorsed" by p5
 - There's a list here: https://p5js.org/libraries/
 - Even this small set of libraries is quite exciting
 - And this is perhaps the greatest thing about libraries: it's not just that they support what you want to do, they can __inspire you to think of new ideas__